 Eat great food

 After church, you’ll continue to be thankful as you experience the Sunday brunch at Sweet Auburn Seafood, where their seafood omelet and shrimp & grits will make you want to shout!
 If Caribbean food is your thing, try the jerk chicken or oxtails at Mangos.
 Or, enjoy the skyline view with your tapas on the rooftop of Cafe Circa, one block south on Edgewood Avenue.
-Also on Edgewood, you’ll find a smorgasbord of food options at the Sweet Auburn Curb Market.
-Opened in 1924 as the Municipal Market of Atlanta, it houses vendors offering everything from fresh meats, fish and produce, to prepared foods.
+Also on Edgewood, you’ll find a smorgasbord of food options at The Municipal Market.
+Opened in 1924, it houses vendors offering everything from fresh meats, fish and produce, to prepared foods.
 Don’t leave without trying a mouth-watering burger at Grindhouse Killer Burgers.
 And, chitterling lovers have come to the right place!
-The Market is known for selling more chitterlings than any other place in the world — especially during the holidays.
+The market is known for selling more chitterlings than any other place in the world — especially during the holidays.

 Learn about Dr. Martin Luther King, Jr.